Tukaiz/chili/README.md

 chili
 =====

+This gem uses DocSplit which requires the package PDFTK to be installed.

 Has the dependancy for Savon 0.7.8, which works from Rails 2.2 to at least 3.2.8.

 If you are using a newer version of Savon, being loaded by your gemfile, then you might need to overload